 The difference between studying in China and Ireland

 Thinking of making the trip from East to West to study abroad?
-Electronic Engineering student and Institute of Technology Tallaght Chinese Ambassador Ruiqi shares some key differences between studying in Ireland and China…
+Electronic Engineering student and TU Dublin Tallaght Campus Chinese Ambassador Ruiqi shares some key differences between studying in Ireland and China.

 My friend Suzen is also studying Electronic Engineering and has been studying in Ireland for just three months.
 She always worries about her course and comes to me for help.
 “Oh my god I find it hard to study here.
 It’s so different from studying in China.’ she says, “I feel nervous all the time.
 There are lots of labs to do and lots of reports to write.
 I didn’t do this much practical work in China.”
 My response?
 I often burst into laughter and tell her, “don’t panic!
 Just take everything step-by-step!